hoshangsheth/Smart-Loan-Recovery-System/README.md

 # Smart Loan Recovery System

-A Machine Learning-powered solution to optimize loan recovery strategies by predicting the most effective collection method for each borrower — reducing defaults, legal costs, and manual effort.
+A Machine Learning-powered solution to optimize loan recovery strategies by predicting the most effective collection method for each borrower, reducing defaults, legal costs, and manual effort.

 ---